Empire of Vietnam: Educational reform

 Kim's government strongly emphasised educational reform, focusing on the development of technical training, particularly the use of Vietnamese alphabet (chữ Quốc Ngữ) as the primary language of instruction.
 After less than two months in power, Kim organized the first primary examinations in Vietnamese, the language he intended to use in the advanced tests.
-Education minister Hoàng Xuân Hãn strove to Vietnamise public secondary education.
+Education minister Hoàng Xuân Hãn strove to Vietnamese public secondary education.
 His reforms took more than four months to achieve their results, and have been regarded as a stepping stone for the successor Viet Minh government's launch of compulsory mass education.
 In July, when the Japanese decided to grant Vietnam full independence and territorial unification, Kim's government was about to begin a new round of reform, by naming a committee to create a new national education system.

 Judicial reform

 The Justice minister Trịnh Đình Thảo launched an attempt at judicial reform.
 In May 1945, he created the Committee for the Reform and Unification of Laws in Huế, which he headed.
 His ministry reevaluated the sentences of political prisoners, releasing a number of anti-French activists and restoring the civil rights of others.
 This led to the release of a number of Communist cadres who returned to their former cells, and actively participated in the destruction of Kim's government.